rahmed-rh/OSClusterLocal/README.md

 # OSClusterLocal
 Instructions and support files to create an Open Shift Installation on your laptop (Mac)

+Step 1: Edit oc_config.sh to reflect your environment Step 2: Run oc_setup.sh
+Step 3: Make sure Docker is running (1.12.1 works fine on Mac) Step 4: Run oc_up.sh to start your cluster

+Use "oc cluster down" to shutdown the cluster.

 # Set up a Directory Structure to run a Local OpenShift Cluster
 # in Home Directory.
 #